 The very first thing to jump into is to determine the correct definition of hair density.
 This term indeed refects the overall thickness of your hair.
 In other words, this figure refers to how close the hair strands are packed together on one’s head.

 The hair density test would be carried out by counting the number of hair strands on an area of 1 square inch (or approximately 2.5 cm²).
 Statistics show that each person would have averagely 2,200 strands of hair per 1*1 inch area.

-Normally, the density would be divided into 03 main levels: low, medium, and high (similar to light, medium, and heavy, respectively).
+Normally, the density of a hair topper or toupee would be divided into 03 main levels: low, medium, and high (similar to light, medium, and heavy, respectively).
 It has no relation to the thickness of each strand, so don’t mistake it!